-CEP 2019 Notification of Qualified SFAs - The LEAs listed on this table qualify or nearly qualify for Community Eligibility Provision based on the school-reported data.
+CEP 2022 Notification of Qualified School Food Authorities (SFAs) - The SFAs listed on this table qualify or nearly qualify for Community Eligibility Provision based on the school-reported data.

 CEP 2022 Qualified Schools - The schools listed on this table qualify or nearly qualify for community Eligibility Provision based on school-reported data.